monsterkodi/ko/md/notes.md

 - *jump to list when multiple matches*
 - *save term aliases in seperate file*

-- filter recent files not existing from open history
 - display dirty status in window list
 - colorize term/coffee history